outoftheblox/LuxThing/README.md

-# WeightThing
+# LuxThing
-A HX711 thing for weighing things.
+A lux sensor based on the MAX44009 which communicates over secure MQTT.